A proposed gas buildout in North Carolina puts our communities and land at risk

-We want our families to have the freedom to drink clean water, breathe safe air and live in healthy communities, but plans for a major buildout of methane gas infrastructure is putting that at risk.
-Corporations like Duke Energy, Dominion Energy, Mountain Valley Pipeline and Williams Companies want to build massive and expensive methane gas pipelines and gas-fired power plants for profit at the expense of our land and environment.
-It’s time for us to come together to work for a future where we have a say in how we power our homes and businesses and can move toward a clean and affordable energy system.
+We want our families to have the freedom to drink clean water, breathe safe air and live in healthy communities, but plans for a major buildout of methane gas infrastructure are putting that at risk.
+Corporations including Duke Energy, Dominion Energy, Mountain Valley Pipeline and Williams Companies want to build massive and expensive methane gas pipelines and gas-fired power plants for profit at the expense of our land and environment.
+But we have a say in how we power our homes and businesses, and we can move toward a clean and affordable energy system instead.

 Across North and South Carolina, Duke Energy has proposed building nearly 9 gigawatts of new gas power plants by 2035.
 Experts say this is one of the largest planned expansions of new gas plants in the country.
 Ironically, Duke has proposed this investment in new gas plants as part of this year’s Carbon Plan — a plan that is intended to reduce the state’s carbon emissions.This buildout of methane gas would mean Duke entirely failing to meet the timeline for cutting pollution set by bipartisan state law.